 The anthropology major results in a broad understanding of humans and the human condition, both past and present.
 Students in the program study all subdisciplines of anthropology: archaeology, cultural anthropology, linguistic anthropology, biological anthropology and public and applied anthropology.
 Students in the online program can earn the degree fully online.

 The availability of online courses offered each semester is dependent on the availability of faculty to teach the course.
-Required courses will be offered at least one time during the academic year, but possibly not during every semester.
-Anthropology offers many electives but not all electives will be taught in an online format.
-Questions regarding the online availability of a course should be directed to the main office at email@example.com.
-Due to the availability of online courses, it may take the web-based student slightly more time to complete the degree than the traditional student.
-Students should work with the undergraduate coordinator to plan their schedules.
+Required courses will be offered at least one time during the academic year, but possibly not in every semester.
+Anthropology offers many online electives but not all electives listed in the course catalog will be taught in an online format.
+Questions regarding the online availability of a course should be directed to the main office at firstname.lastname@example.org.
+Students should work with the undergraduate online coordinator to plan their schedules.

 Due to restrictive state regulations, UCF is not permitted to provide online courses or instruction to students in some states.
 More information is available here.